ScaffoldOps/scaffoldops-docs/docs/architecture/high-level-architecture.md

 - `generator-api` continues to own request persistence and lifecycle status.
 - `generator-worker` keeps the generation engine internally and does not split it into a separate microservice.
+- A real Artifact Store replaces the current pod-local/PVC-backed `file://` artifact reference.
-- After successful generation, `generator-worker` publishes a `deployment-requested` event.
+- After successful generation, `generator-worker` publishes a `deployment-requested` event as the deployment handoff.
 - `deployment-worker` consumes that event and deploys the generated artifact or manifest bundle to Kubernetes.
 - Clients continue to read lifecycle state only from `generator-api`.

+Current ownership boundaries:

+- `generator-api` owns request lifecycle state and the deletion API.
+- `generator-worker` owns generated artifacts and PVC cleanup.
+- `generator-api` must not access the worker PVC directly.

 ### Target-State Sequence Diagram